uperl/AnyEvent-Open3-Simple/README.md

 environments where idle watchers should be used are welcome and encouraged.

-The pure perl implementation that comes with [AnyEvent](https://metacpan.org/pod/AnyEvent) ([AnyEvent::Impl::Perl](https://metacpan.org/pod/AnyEvent::Impl::Perl)) does not seem to work with this module on Microsoft Windows so I make [EV](https://metacpan.org/pod/EV) a prereq on that platform (which is automatically used if installed and does work).

-Starting with Strawberry Perl 5.20, the idle watcher implementation in combination with [EV](https://metacpan.org/pod/EV) stopped working.
-If you see an error like
+The pure perl event loop that comes with [AnyEvent](https://metacpan.org/pod/AnyEvent) ([AnyEvent::Impl::Perl](https://metacpan.org/pod/AnyEvent::Impl::Perl)) does not work with this module on Microsoft Windows (where `$^O eq 'MSWin32'`).
+On Strawberry Perl 5.18 and earlier [EV](https://metacpan.org/pod/EV) is a prerequisite for this module which does seem to work.
+On Strawberry Perl 5.20 and later [EV](https://metacpan.org/pod/EV) stopped working and I made instead [Event](https://metacpan.org/pod/Event) a prerequisite instead of [EV](https://metacpan.org/pod/EV).
+If you see an error like this
-this:

     (libev) select: Unknown error

-Then you are seeing this issue.
-You can instead use the [Event](https://metacpan.org/pod/Event) back end, which does seem to work, though I get a warning when I use that:

-    select got errno 128 at ...AnyEvent.pm line 1992.
+then it is likely that you are using an affected Strawberry Perl.
+Try using [Event](https://metacpan.org/pod/Event) as your event loop instead.

 Writing to a subprocesses stdin with [AnyEvent::Open3::Simple::Process#print](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#print) or [AnyEvent::Open3::Simple::Process#say](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#say) is unsupported on Microsoft